Customize Enterprise Worker Configuration

 The configuration for connecting to the Travis CI Enterprise Platform,

-including the RabbitMQ password, can be found in
+including the RabbitMQ password, which can be found in

 /etc/default/travis-enterprise